aidenfoxx/gaussian-background-generator/README.md

 var background = GaussianBackground(element, layers, options);
 ```

+### Versions
+There are 2 version of the script avalible for use.
+One is a debug version, designed to allow developers to easily debug and visualise their work.
+The other is a production version with all debug code removed.
+For improved performance be sure to use the production version on live websites.

 ### Layers

 The layers parameter requires an array/object of display layers using the following syntax: